Jordan Cannon

 Jordan Cannon featured image

-Jordan Cannon received his bachelor’s degree in molecular and cellular biology from the University of Illinois at Urbana-Champaign in 2017.
-Jordan attended the University of Tennessee, Knoxville, to obtain a doctorate in microbiology and is now preparing to defend his dissertation.
-In his dissertation work, Jordan has focused on the identification, characterization, and protein engineering of bacterial enzymes that can depolymerize PLLA.
-His research efforts have yielded a diverse catalog of engineered enzymes with potent ability to depolymerize PLLAbased plastics.
-Jordan plans to apply the enzyme technology he has developed in his doctoral work to reduce plastic waste and help create a sustainable, circular economy for PLLA use.
+Jordan Cannon earned his Doctor of Philosophy in Microbiology from the University of Tennessee, Knoxville, in May 2024.
+He previously received his bachelor’s degree in molecular and cellular biology from the University of Illinois at Urbana-Champaign in 2017.
+Jordan’s doctoral research focused on the identification, characterization, and protein engineering of bacterial enzymes capable of depolymerizing poly-L-lactic acid (PLLA).
+His work resulted in a diverse catalog of engineered enzymes with a potent ability to break down PLLA-based plastics.
+He plans to apply the enzyme technology developed during his doctoral studies to reduce plastic waste and promote a sustainable, circular economy for PLLA use.

 Represented Organization